BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 * An additive model where {$f=1-\sum\left(1-f_{i}\right)$}
 * An exponential model (default) where {$f=\exp\left(\sum\left(1-f_{i}\right)\right)$}

-%red%NOTE: Fixed sites are reverted to wildtype alleles to avoid problems such as the Muller's Ratchet%%.
+NOTE: Fixed sites are reverted to wildtype alleles to avoid problems such as the Muller's Ratchet.
 You can remove operator RevertFixedSites from the script if this is not what you need.

 ### Recombination

 Because this script simulates small regions of chromosomes, recombination is usually ignored.
 However, if you would like to simulate longer regions, or simulate special cases such as unlinked loci (r=0.5), you can specify a recombination rate using parameter `recRate`, which specifies recombination rate per basepair per generation.

-%red%This script works best for either full recombination (r=0.5) or realistic LD (e.g. r < 1e-5), specifying large recombination rates (e.g. r=0.1) will results in low performance due to excessive number of recombinations.%%
+This script works best for either full recombination (r=0.5) or realistic LD (e.g. r < 1e-5), specifying large recombination rates (e.g. `r=0.1`) will results in low performance due to excessive number of recombinations.

 ### Migration